 The vine mealybug, Planococcus ficus, has become one of the most important insect pests of California vineyards, threatening economic production and sustainable practices in this multibillion-dollar commodity.
 Insecticides are the primary control tool for vine mealybug (Daane et al. 2006, Prabhaker et al. 2012, Daane et al. 2013, Bentley et al. 2014), especially when leafroll diseases (GLDs) are a concern (Daane et al. 2013).
-Researchers, PCAs and farmers have developed relatively good controls that target exposed vine mealybugs - those on the leaves or canes.
-However, controlling the more protected mealybug population found under the bark of the trunk or on the roots has been more difficult.
+Researchers, PCAs and farmers have developed relatively good controls that target exposed mealybug population found under the bark of the trunk or on the roots has been more difficult.
 The vine mealybug population is primarily on the trunk and upper root zone near the soil line during the winter and early spring (Daane et al. 2013).
-This population has a refuge from natural enemies (Gutierrez et al. 2008) and can be the most difficult to control even with systemic insecticide applications (Daane, pers. obsrv.).
-Moreover, mealybugs can remain on even the remnant pieces of vine roots after vineyard removal, hosting pathogens and infesting new vines after replanting the vineyard (Bell et al. 2009).
+This population has a refuge from natural enemies (Gutierrez et al. 2008) and can be the most difficult to control even with systemic insecticide applications.
+Moreover, mealybugs can remain on remnant pieces of vine roots after vineyard removal, hosting pathogens and infesting new vines after replanting the vineyard (Bell et al. 2009).

 Insecticides with systemic action are the best materials to control this protected population - but their proper use can vary among vineyards and regions.
 Moreover, vineyards with mealybug damage typically have large overwintering populations that are never fully regulated, and annually are the source for new generations throughout the summer that infest leaves and fruit of that vineyard and can disperse to other vineyards.
-Therefore, it is critical to develop better control programs for this overwintering population.
+Therefore, it is critical to develop better control programs for this overwintering and spring population.

 A delayed dormant (typically in February) application of chlorpyrifos (Lorsban®) was the standard post- harvest or pre-season control that targeted mealybugs on the trunk and cordon (Daane et al. 2006).
-The best in-season insecticide for vine mealybug that move from the trunk and cordon to the leaves, canes and fruit has been an application of Movento® (Bayer Crop Science), with the active ingredient Spirotetramat, which may also help control root feeding nematodes (Mike McKenry, pers. comm.).
-Still, the effectiveness of any systemic material will depend on application timing, soil moisture, vine condition and age and commodity (for example, post-harvest application timing).
+The best in-season insecticide for mealybug as they move from the trunk and cordon to the leaves, canes and fruit has been an application of Movento® (Bayer Crop Science), with the active ingredient Spirotetramat.
+Still, the effectiveness of any systemic material will depend on application timing, soil moisture, vine condition, age and commodity (for example, post-harvest application timing).
 Our objectives are to improve controls that target the winter-spring vine mealybug population and to better determine the spring emergence of vine mealybug crawlers to better time foliar applications.
-Specifically, we are conducting field bioassays to determine the effect of application timing, soil moisture, vine condition and age and commodity (for example, post-harvest application timing, wine vs. raisin management practices) on systemic insecticide effectiveness.
-We plan to work with all vineyard-registered insecticide materials, but this past year's work has focused on the field application bioassays and movement of Movento® in the vine.
-To follow the movement of Movento® we are collecting vine samples and using an "HPLC" to determine amounts of different metabolites associated with Movento® in different parts of the vine.
-For example, two of the questions we plan to address is whether Spirotetramat converts to the metabolite Enol-Spirotetramat (which is the primary toxicant) similarly under different vines condition, such as nutrient status or cultivar and where on the vine the metabolites move to and in what concentration are the metabolites found on different vine sections - such as the leaves versus the roots?
+Specifically, we are conducting field bioassays using systemic insecticide to determine the effect of application timing, soil moisture, vine condition and age, and commodity (for example, post-harvest application timing, wine vs. raisin management practices).
+We are also working with other insecticides registered in vineyards, but this report will focus on the field application bioassays and the movement of metabolites of Movento® in the vine by using an "HPLC" to determine amounts of different metabolites associated with Movento® in different parts of the vine.
+For example, two of the questions we are addressing is whether Spirotetramat converts to the metabolite Spirotetramat-Enol (which is the primary toxicant) similarly under different vineyard conditions, where on the vine the metabolites move to, and in what concentration are the metabolites found on different vine sections - such as the leaves versus the roots?
 We will also use our protocols to help confirm the presence of Spirotetramat metabolites in the root system, in support of Dr. Andreas Westphal's proposal.